-Spaceborne synthetic aperture radar systems continuously evolve because of technological progress and increasing user demands.
-The System Performance Group covers an end-to-end SAR expertise from system design and development to in-orbit operation, verifying the performance of the delivered SAR data products.
-Our asset is the combined system knowledge of SAR theory, simulation, and analysis, based on over ten years of experience from on-going satellite missions.
+Spaceborne synthetic aperture radar systems continuously evolve because of technological progresses and increasing user demands.
+The System Performance Group covers an end-to-end SAR expertise from system design and development to in-orbit operation, validation, and utilization of the delivered SAR data products.
+Our asset is based on the combination of system knowledge of SAR theory, simulation, and analysis, gained from over ten years of experience in on-going satellite missions, together with the expertise in the development and operational deployment of novel algorithms for the generation of higher level scientific products.
 Major activities and projects are shown in the following.

-SAR data quality is influenced by various system acquisition parameters, such as sensor orbit and attitude, underlying topography, antenna patterns, transmit bandwidth, and pulse repetition frequency (PRF).
-The optimization of such parameters by simulation represents the first step to design a SAR acquisition scenario.
-Our group is specialized in the design and optimization of the acquisitions parameters as well as the definition of effective strategies to achieve a high quality of the delivered products.
-Once the operational mission has started, the received SAR raw data is analyzed for detecting saturations or noise effects while the quality of the focused SAR images is further assessed by evaluating specific parameters, such as scene size, resolution, signal-to-noise ratio, ambiguities, or side lobe suppression.
+SAR data quality is influenced by several system parameters, such as sensor orbit and attitude, antenna patterns, transmit bandwidth, and pulse repetition frequency (PRF).
+The optimization of such parameters by simulation represents the first step for the design of a proper SAR acquisition.
+Our group is specialized in the optimization of the acquisitions parameters as well as the definition of effective strategies to achieve a high quality of the delivered products.
+Once the operational mission has started, the received SAR raw data is analyzed for detecting possible saturations, noise or channel imbalance effects, while the quality of the focused SAR images is further assessed by evaluating specific parameters, such as scene size, resolution, signal-to-noise ratio, and range/azimuth ambiguities.
 The obtained results serve as basis for further refining the acquisition strategy.
 An example is presented in Figure 1, where the suppression of ambiguities in TerraSAR-X quad polarization products by PRF optimization is depicted.
 For the TerraSAR-X and TanDEM-X satellite SAR missions, we are responsible for the definition and characterization of all SAR modes and products, up to Level 1b SAR image quality specification.

 We also concentrate on the development and optimization of new algorithms to support on-going and future SAR missions, such as the study of innovative data reduction approaches and the investigation of full polarimetric data.

-Excellent system performance and advanced data processing are necessary basis for deriving high-quality products by using SAR interferometry.
+Excellent system performance and advanced data processing are the necessary basis for deriving high-quality products by using SAR interferometry.
 Since 2010 the TerraSAR-X and TanDEM-X satellites have been flying in a close-orbit formation, acting as single-pass interferometer.
-Such a configuration allows for the derivation of a high-resolution digital elevation model (DEM), by exploiting the phase difference between a co-registered pair of bistatic SAR images.
-The complex correlation coefficient of this data pair is called interferometric coherence and gives valuable information about the amount of noise in the interferogram and, therefore, about the final DEM quality (the higher the coherence, the better the final DEM performance will be).
+Such a configuration allows for the derivation of high-resolution digital elevation models (DEMs), by exploiting the phase difference between a co-registered pair of bistatic SAR images.
+The complex correlation coefficient of this data pair is the interferometric coherence and quantifies the amount of noise affecting the interferogram and, therefore, the final DEM quality (the higher the coherence, the better the final DEM performance).
 The expected coherence is predicted from the combination of several decorrelation sources which are due to the limited signal-to-noise ratio, quantization noise, ambiguities, range and azimuth shifts, temporal and volume decorrelation.
-We designed a global strategy for regularly acquiring data over dedicated test sites and investigating the interferometric coherence behavior with respect to the acquisition geometry and the land-cover type, as presented in Figure 2 (a).
-The result is a substantial support for the development of an optimized overall acquisition strategy within the TanDEM-X mission, leading to a significant coherence improvement by optimizing the acquisition geometry, e.g. over forested areas and sandy deserts (Figure 2 (b) and (c)).
+We designed a global strategy for regularly acquiring data over dedicated test sites (so-called Long Term System Monitoring, LTSM) and investigating the interferometric coherence behavior with respect to the acquisition geometry and the land-cover type, as presented in Figure 3 (a).
+This valuable information has been exploited for supporting the development of an optimized acquisition strategy within the TanDEM-X mission, leading to a significant overall performance improvement by optimizing the acquisition geometry, e.g. over forested areas and sandy deserts (Figure 3 (b) and (c)).